VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 I was looking for simple tutorial about picking a file on Android.
 But didn't find anything that fits my requirements.
 I needed:
-1. Simple code examples so that I can quickly implement feature to check if it what I need;
+1. Simple code examples so that I can quickly implement feature step by step copy pasting code and check if it what I need;
 2. Explanation how it works with links to docs;
 3. Edge cases, or what can easily be missed, but it's important scenario for the user.

 Ok, as nobody has written it yet, I'm going to do it.
 Please enjoy the reading.